HeliosLang/compiler/doc/06-minting_policy_scripts.md

 # Part 6 of Plutus-Light how-to guide: Minting policy scripts

 Minting policy scripts are very similar to validator scripts for spending.
-They don't accept a `Datum` argument though, only `Redeemer` or `ScriptContext`.
+They don't accept a `Datum` argument though, only `Redeemer` and/or `ScriptContext`.

 The most trivial minting policy would allow any number of tokens to be minted (or burned):
 ```golang